 What effect does the addition of cold wax medium have on an oil painting?

-There is a straightforward answer to this question.
-Wax has numerous benefits for painters, such as extending and adding body to oil paint, aiding in drying time, increasing transparency and workability.
-It also allows artists to build up textural effects and layers without requiring special set-up or ventilation.
-However, these advantages do not fully encapsulate the properties and potential of working with cold wax.
-After several years, you develop a deeper understanding of the versatile nature and capabilities of the medium.
-It's essential to stay open-minded and explore new possibilities, as you will inevitably discover exciting and innovative ways of working.
+This question has a simple answer.
+Wax offers many benefits to painters, including extending and adding body to oil paint, helping with drying time, and enhancing transparency and workability.
+It also lets artists create textural effects and layers without needing a special setup or ventilation.
+However, these benefits don't completely capture the properties and potential of working with cold wax.
+Over time, you gain a deeper appreciation for the medium's versatile nature and capabilities.
+It's important to remain open-minded and explore new possibilities, as you'll undoubtedly find exciting and innovative ways to work with it.

 Surface Impasto

-This painting, 'Through The Trees', showcases the combination of different approaches.
-My Forest series focuses on creating textural nuance by building a rich surface impasto.
-In the details below, you can observe how the paint has been layered, carved, and incised to create the illusion of movement, energy, and depth.
-I applied the first layers of cold wax using a large spatula spread across the canvas with a rubber-bladed squeegee.
-Different types and sizes of squeegees were used to adjust the scale and dimensions of the marks.
-The action of dragging paint with cold wax automatically generates striations and structural marks which can be further enhanced with crumpled paper, card and aluminium foil.
-You could take a look at the work of the German painter Gerhardt Richter to see how he uses a squeegee on vast canvases.
-I always recommend that you explore a variety of tools and implements to discover what works best for you.
-We all have different skills and preferences.
+This painting, 'Through The Trees', highlights the blend of various techniques.
+My Forest series emphasises creating textural nuances by developing a rich impasto surface.
+In the details below, you can see how the paint has been layered, carved, and incised to evoke movement, energy, and depth.
+I applied the initial layers of cold wax using a large spatula and spread them across the canvas with a rubber-bladed squeegee.
+Various types and sizes of squeegees were employed to modify the scale and dimensions of the marks.
+The action of dragging paint with cold wax naturally produces striations and structural marks, which can be further enhanced with crumpled paper, card, and aluminium foil.
+You might want to look at the work of the German painter Gerhardt Richter to see how he utilises a squeegee on large canvases.
+I always suggest exploring a range of tools and implements to find what suits you best, as we all have different skills and preferences.

 Drying Time

-Cold wax medium added to oil paint considerably accelerates the drying time.
-This has several advantages.
-You will no longer have to wait a few days between oil paint layers and can work more or less uninterrupted as your creative energy and ideas dictate.
-It is possible to complete a painting in one session, you just have to accept and adapt to the varying levels of interaction between layers of paint.
-However, drying is never instantaneous so there will be degrees of dryness/fluidity that can be exploited and used to your advantage.
-Inevitably this will depend on studio conditions, the time of year, the consistency of the cold wax medium etc. The key point is that the increased rapidity of drying opens up new opportunities for paint handling and speeds up the painting process.
+Adding cold wax medium to oil paint significantly speeds up the drying time.
+This offers several benefits.
+You won't have to wait several days between layers of oil paint, allowing you to work almost continuously as your creativity and ideas flow.
+You can complete a painting in one session, but you'll need to adjust to the different levels of interaction between paint layers.
+However, drying isn't immediate, so you can take advantage of the varying degrees of dryness and fluidity.
+This will naturally depend on studio conditions, the season, the consistency of the cold wax medium, and more.
+The main point is that faster drying opens up new possibilities for paint handling and accelerates the painting process.

 Translucency

-The opacity of paint layers can be adjusted by the addition of cold wax.
-Oil pigments range from highly transparent to more or less opaque and artists exploit this in their work to add depth and intensity to their work.
-The cold wax medium extends these qualities and opens up the possibilities of using both matt, satin and highly glazed finishes.
-It is possible to selectively burnish areas of the painting thereby enhancing the richness of the surface and textures.
-In this work, I have used titanium white impasto for the sky areas and the following day added a layer of Indian yellow thinned with cold wax medium.
-I sometimes add linseed oil to the cold wax to increase both translucency and gloss.
+The opacity of paint layers can be modified by incorporating cold wax.
+Oil pigments range from highly transparent to somewhat opaque, and artists use this range to enhance depth and intensity in their work.
+The cold wax medium enhances these qualities, allowing for the use of matte, satin, and highly glazed finishes.
+Specific areas of the painting can be burnished to enrich the surface and textures.
+In this piece, I applied titanium white impasto for the sky and, the next day, added a layer of Indian yellow thinned with cold wax medium.
+Occasionally, I mix linseed oil with the cold wax to boost translucency and gloss.

 Mark Making and Serendipity